 As urban populations become increasingly concentrated and rural populations age, the future transportation society is expected to develop automated transportation networks connecting urban and rural areas, as well as mobility systems that are optimized for each region.
 For mobility that allows people to easily move around in their daily lives, we are developing driving modules that are easy and enjoyable for anyone to operate.
+We are working on development under the theme of creating value based on the three concepts of cars that are friendly to the earth and users, free space created together with the car, and freedom of movement for all.

-We are working on and the third is a functional exterior panel system that does not use energy from the vehicle side.
+and the third is a functional exterior panel system that does not use energy from the vehicle side.
 By integrating new elements using outside technology based on our materials, surface treatment, and design technologies, these developments will enable the creation of new value.